Why does metformin give me a headache

 Headache is a common side effect of metformin and can affect some individuals who are taking this medication.
 The exact cause of metformin-induced headache is not fully understood, but it is thought to be related to the way metformin works in the body.

-See also Metformin and insulin resistance
+See also Metformin mechanism of action

 Possible Causes of Headache: